[wpml_language_selector_widget]

 Massage

 3. American Cancer Society.
-What are Complimentary and Integrative Methods?
-Last revised August 25, 2021. (https://www.cancer.org/cancer/managing-cancer/treatment-types/complementary-and-integrative-medicine/complementary-and-alternative-methods-and-cancer/what-are-complementary-and-integrative-methods.html).
+Understanding Integrative (Holistic) Medicine.
+Last revised July 11, 2025. (https://www.cancer.org/cancer/managing-cancer/treatment-types/complementary-and-integrative-medicine/complementary-and-alternative-methods-and-cancer/what-are-complementary-and-integrative-methods.html).

 Pin It on Pinterest